-The Recovery Boost is a one-off targeted investment provided by the Australian Government.
-The funding recognises that the creative industries are central to thriving and healthy communities across regional, rural and remote Australia and that arts and culture activities are vital in the recovery and renewal process.
+The Recovery Boost was a one-off targeted investment provided by the Australian Government.
+The funding recognised that the creative industries are central to thriving and healthy communities across regional, rural and remote Australia and that arts and culture activities are vital in the recovery and renewal process.

-The Recovery Boost grant program will be implemented in three stages moving from Relief to Recovery and Renewal.
+The Recovery Boost grant program has been implemented in three stages moving from Relief to Recovery and Renewal.

-Recovery grants are designed to meet the medium-term recovery needs of artists, organisations and communities.
-Projects in this program should focus on activities that assist in recovery from the impacts of COVID-19.
+Recovery grants were designed to meet the medium-term recovery needs of artists, organisations and communities.
+Projects in this program focus on activities that assist in recovery from the impacts of COVID-19.

 Project activities could include creative recovery projects, training programs, operational recovery plans, asset purchase or replacement (up to $5000) and the development of risk plans and emergency operating procedures and responses.

 - Nationally 343 applications were received, with a total “ask” of $9,153,684.00 for available funds of $1.88 million.
 The demand on this funding was extremely high with the round receiving five times the applications to the available allocation.
 The highest demand was in NSW, Victoria and Tasmania.

 - Applications have been assessed by peer panels and applicants have been advised of the outcomes.